Unexpected Signs of Chronic Inflammation

 Scientists continue to study the link but early findings suggest that inflammation may contribute to Alzheimer’s disease and other conditions that cause dementia.

-This is especially true in older adults so healthy eating plans like the Mediterranean diet seem to ease inflammation and might keep your brain sharp for longer.
+This is especially true in older adults so eating plans like the Mediterranean diet seem to ease inflammation and might keep your brain sharp for longer.

 Helpful information:

-Progesterone is an anti inflammatory so can be helpful for such conditions.
-It is also important to support your body with a good diet.
+It is also important to support your body with a good diet and this article can help with that.

 Topics